Akldcx67/myshell/README.md

-To run the shell you need a compiler I have GCC.
-Here are the commands:
+To run the shell you need a compiler I have GCC

 ```
 gcc main.c